QCaudron/repeater_roundabout/assets/templates/rules.md

 | Nov 12 | 13:16 | K7MCK    |    CM2 | 22   |   X   |
 | Nov 12 | 13:16 | KD7WGN   |    CM5 | 102  |       |

 Logs can be submitted [on this page](/logging).
 After the contest, a leaderboard will be published on this website.
-Logs must be returned to K7DRQ by November 20th to qualify.
+Logs must be returned to K7DRQ by December 1st to qualify.

 # FAQ